isoopod/Pack/docs/Datatypes/Primitives.md

 Encodes a buffer of variable length between 0 and 65,535 bytes with 2 bytes of overhead.

+## Buffer24

+Encodes a buffer of variable length between 0 and 16 MiB with 3 bytes of overhead.

 ## Buffer32

 Encodes a buffer of any length with 4 bytes of overhead.
-The maximum length with a buffer32 is bigger than the 1 GiB size limit of buffers.
+The maximum length with a buffer32 is greater than the 1 GiB size limit of buffers.

 ## CFrame